Chester, West Virginia

 Chester is a city in Hancock County, West Virginia, United States.
 The population was 2,214 at the 2020 census.
 It is located along the Ohio River in the state's northern panhandle and is the northernmost city in West Virginia.
-Chester is part of the Weirton–Steubenville metropolitan area and is home to the World's Largest Teapot attraction.
+Chester is considered part of the Weirton–Steubenville metropolitan area and is home to the Chester teapot attraction, dubbed the "world's largest teapot".